CodeToCommunicate/CoCoLessons/08_git_part_2.md

 Finally, there comes a point where we have made many modifications to a `<new-branch-name>` branch.
 So we want to add all these modifications to the `main` branch.
-For that, there is the `git merge` command.
+For that, we use the `git merge` command.

 We will attach the `<new-branch-name>` branch to the `main` branch.
 First, we have to place ourselves in the `main` branch: